SuperDeluxe (restaurant): Description

 SuperDeluxe serves burgers, chicken nuggets, French fries, and milkshakes.
 Burgers are served with American cheese, onions, pickles, and shredded lettuce.
 The breakfast menu includes tot hash browns.
 The drink menu offers coffee (including almond milk lattes and mochas), using Stumptown Coffee Roasters.
 Milkshake flavors include blackberry, chocolate, coffee, strawberry, and vanilla.

 Willamette Weeks Andi Prewitt said of the original restaurant: "The building has been made over with bright, primary colors and a graphics motif that seems to pay homage to minimalist corporate designs from the '70s."
+The company's logo was designed by Portland-based graphic designer Aaron James Draplin.

 History

 The original restaurant is located in southeast Portland's Richmond neighborhood, near the intersection of 50th Avenue, Foster Road, and Powell Boulevard.
 Co-owners Micah Camden and Matt Lynch opened the drive-through in July 2018, in a building which previously housed a TacoTime restaurant.
-In 2019, Lynch confirmed plans for a second restaurant in northwest Portland's Pearl District.
-A third restaurant opened in Sherwood, Oregon, in 2020.
-A fourth opened in Bend in 2022.
-A fifth location is planned to open in Lake Oswego in 2023.
+A second restaurant opened in northwest Portland's Pearl District in 2019 with additional locations opening in Sherwood in 2020, Bend in 2022, and Lake Oswego in 2023.

-The company's logo was designed by Portland-based graphic designer Aaron James Draplin.

 In February 2024, SuperDeluxe declared Chapter 11 bankruptcy, citing heavy debt caused from the COVID-19 pandemic.
+All locations other than the original Portland location and the Sherwood location had closed by 2026.